 With more than 40 years’ experience in television, radio and print journalism, veteran journalist Chuck Conconi is vice chairman at Qorvis MSLGROUP.
 He offers Qorvis MSLGROUP clients strategic counsel in corporate reputation, crisis management and media training.
 In addition, Conconi focuses on the agency’s new business and corporate communications strategies.
-He came to Qorvis MSLGROUP following 14 years as editor-at-large at The Washingtonian where he managed the front of the magazine, “Capital Comment,” and also wrote major pieces.
+He came to Qorvis MSLGROUP following 14 years as editor-at-large at Washingtonian magazine, where he managed the front of the magazine, “Capital Comment,” and also wrote major pieces.

-Conconi has co-written two books - The Energy Balloon, written with former Kennedy/Johnson Interior Secretary Stewart Udall and energy expert David Osterhout; and The Washington Sting, written with the late Supreme Court press spokeswoman Toni House.
+Conconi has co-written two books, The Energy Balloon, written with former Kennedy/Johnson Interior Secretary Stewart Udall and energy expert David Osterhout, and The Washington Sting, written with the late Supreme Court press spokeswoman Toni House.

 He has worked extensively on radio and television in the Washington area, serving as commentator and sometimes co-host on networks including Al Arabiya News Channel, WTTG, DC’s FOX television affiliate and the local News Channel 8, as well as various radio affiliates.
 Conconi has appeared on a multitude of national news shows and just about every Washington channel.
-Conconi served as NBC affiliate’s commentator for the funeral of Princess Diana, as well as “Inside Edition” and “Good Morning Great Britain” commentator on the President Clinton sex scandal.
-He has appeared on CNN International and in a number of foreign locations, including Italy, Canada, Singapore, Switzerland, Spain, New Zealand, Hong Kong, France, Germany and Austria.
+He served as the Washington NBC affiliate’s commentator for the funeral of Princess Diana, as well as a commentator for Inside Edition and Good Morning Great Britain on the President Clinton sex scandal.
+He has appeared on CNN International and on television in a number of foreign locations, including Italy, Canada, Singapore, Switzerland, Spain, New Zealand, Hong Kong, France, Germany and Austria.